psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 > But even the reader innocent of folk-lore can see that, holding these views, I do not attribute much anthropological value to tales whose origin is probably foreign, and am certainly not likely to make a hard-and- fast division between tales of the North Countrie and those told across the Border.

-Again, Jacobs sees his role as of a stroyteller keeping a story available to the folk mind:
+Again, Jacobs sees his role as of a storyteller keeping a story available to the folk mind:

 > As to how English folk-tales should be told authorities also differ. ...
 These tales have been told, if not from time immemorial, at least for several generations, in a special form which includes dialect and "vulgar" words.
 Why desert that form for one which the children cannot so. easily follow with "thous" and "werts" and all the artificialities of pseudo-Elizabethan?
 Children are not likely to say "darter" for "daughter," or to ejaculate "Lawkamercyme" because they come across these forms in their folk-tales.
 They recognise the unusual forms while enjoying the fun of them.
 I have accordingly retained the archaisms and the old-world formulae which go so well with the folk-tale.